Printability checklist

 How do I check if a QR code is printable?

-Check that each module is large enough for the printer, the quiet zone is preserved, the relief creates visible contrast, and a prototype scans under real lighting.
+Check that each QR square is large enough for the printer, the clear border is preserved, the raised height creates visible contrast, and a prototype scans under real lighting.

 When should I run a printability check?